projectatomic/nulecule/spec/0.0.2/README.md

 The Artifacts Object describes a list of provider specific artifact items.
 These artifact items will be used during installation of the containerapp to deploy it to the provider.
 Each provider key contains a list of artifacts.
 Each artifact list item is either a `URL` string or a [source control repository object](#repositoryObject).

-* URL: must be a URL string prepended by type such as `http://`, `https://` or `file://`.
-URL type `file://` may be a single file or a directory path to multiple files.
-Directories must end with a trailing slash such as `file://relative/path/to/multiple/artifact/files/`.
+* URL: must be a URL string prepended by URI type such as `http://`, `https://`, `file:` (relative path) or `file://` (absolute path).
+URI type `file:` may be a single file or a directory path to multiple files.
+Directories must end with a trailing slash such as `file:relative/path/to/multiple/artifact/files/`.
 * [SourceControlRepositoryObject](#repositoryObject)

 ##### Artifacts Example: